Provisions of Oxford

-Like the earlier Magna Carta, the Provisions of Oxford demonstrated the ability of the barons to press their concerns in opposition to the monarchy.
-The king ultimately refused to abide by the reforms, sparking the Second Barons' War.
-The king defeated his opponents, and royal authority was restored.
+Like the earlier Magna Carta, the Provisions of Oxford demonstrated the ability of the barons to press their concerns in opposition to the English monarchy.
+Henry's failure to abide by the reforms sparked the Second Barons' War, which ended with Henry's victory and the restoration of royal authority.
+The Provisions of Oxford were annulled in 1266 by the Dictum of Kenilworth.